Skip to main content

 Note: Shows on our paid plans can customize the default formatting for each block type.

-Bold, Italics, and other text formatting
+Bold, Italics, and Other Text Formatting

 Inserting Links